xuan-liang/ggmatplot/Paper/paper.md

 XL: Regarding Francis' question, I don't know if the long format or wide format data are well defined in the literature.
 If it is, we definitely can mention it.
 If not, do we need to define it? --commented by XL

 FKCH: @Emi you know the literature best.
 Can you make a decision on this?
 Thanks!

+ET: I don't think we should mention long/wide -- there's more nuance than that.
 -->

 The `ggmatplot`, built upon `ggplot2`, is an R-package that allows quick plotting across the columns of matrices or data with the result returned as a `ggplot` object.
 The package is inspired by the function `matplot()` in the core R `graphics` system -- as such, `ggmatplot`  may be considered as a `ggplot` version of `matplot` with the benefits of customising the plots as any other `ggplot` objects via `ggplot2` functions, as well as offering several other plotting types that are not immediately available from `matplot` directly, such as comparative violin plots.